mox17/visual-reqm2-js/README.md

 ### Doctypes
 Each requirement/node belong to a `doctype`.
 Each `doctype` is rendered in a box with a particular color.

 The doctype table allows to disable display of certain ones.
-For example 'impl' doctypes rarely have interesting information, it is their presence that counts, so the user may choose not to clutter the diagram with these and exclude them.
+For example `impl` doctypes rarely have interesting information, it is their presence that counts, so the user may choose not to clutter the diagram with such and exclude them.

-The doctype table shows how many nodes of each are present in .oreqm and how many are currently displayed.
+The doctype table shows how many nodes of each are present in `.oreqm` and how many are currently displayed.

-### Selecting nodes
+## Selecting nodes
 The 'selection criteria' text box to the left accepts a **regular expression**.
 Nodes which match this expression will be shown and highlighted with a maroon outline.
 Furthermore all nodes reachable from these **selected** nodes will also be shown.
 All other nodes are left out.
 The regular expression can be applied to the <id> only, or to a combined string.